 Also called dyspepsia, indigestion is arguably the most minor of all digestive disorders but can be painful and indicative of a bigger issue.
 Occurring when the human body has difficulties digesting food consumed, indigestion is characterized by heartburn, bloating, gas, diarrhea, and vomiting.

 To alleviate the symptoms of indigestion, it is recommended that a person consumes yogurt as it helps in the production of healthy bacteria that aids in the digestive process.
 Apples are filled with antioxidants that can address any inflammation in the digestive tract.
 Reductions in smoking and alcohol are also advisable as the acid and smoke can cause damage to the digestive tract.
-You can learn more about indigestion symptoms and the possible remedies on the Digestive Center website.

 2. Gastroesophageal reflux disease (GERD)